From Wednesday 1st October 2025, Community Pharmacy Contractors who have chosen to participate will offer Flu vaccinations to eligible patients.

 Please search for: GGC: 097 Cold Chain Management

-If you do not already have a username/password for LearnPro, please register as a matter of urgency, but completing and returning the relevant form here: Activation Code request form
+If you do not already have a Username/Password for ‘LearnPro Community’ please register as a matter of urgency by completing and returning this Activation Code Request Form.

 Table 1 – Steps involved in immunisation process